manish-rajpurohitt/parking-lot-assignment/README.md

 How to use:

-1. import ParkingLot and Vehicle.
+1. Import ParkingLot and Vehicle.
 ```
 const parkingLotModule = require('./ParkingLot')
 const ParkingLot = parkingLotModule.parkingLot;